wokeoke/JS-DOMProjects/README.md

 ##

 - #### Set Back to Default
-- Reset all value when hit submit button
+- Reset all values when hit submit button

 ```js
 // set back to default